eduardosantoshf/setup-my-macbook/README.md

 ## System Preferences

-When configuring a mac, there are also some system preferences I like to change.
+When setting up a mac, there are also some system preferences I like to change.

 ### General